KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/CountDivisibles/readme.md

 Problem: CountDivisibles
+  compute number of integers divisible by k in range [a..b].

 Task Description:
 Given three integers A, B, and K, return the count of numbers between A and B (inclusive) that are divisible by K.